Sleeping Duck Mach II review: the most customisable mattress yet

 Sleeping Duck Mach II review: firmness and comfort

 The SD Mach II is one of the few mattresses to not have a default firmness rating provided by the manufacturer.
-That’s because it will depend on what you choose, and this is where we need to explain how the customisation works for the Mach II.
+That’s because it will depend on what you choose, and this is where I need to explain how the customisation works for the Mach II.

 Your initial order can only be between Medium and Firm, or a Half-Half that gets you one side medium and other firm.
 However, after a period of 21 days (or three weeks) from the day of delivery, you can change your mind and opt to choose soft, extra firm or a half-half combination of any of these four different firmness levels.
+You can speak to SD's customer service for more information on how to order these.

 Customisation doesn’t stop there — Sleeping Duck also offers smaller panels at these four firmness levels for different zones within the bed itself, so you can potentially get well over a hundred combinations.
 As long as you order these additional foam pieces within your 100-night trial, they are free, but again, you will have to first try out the new mattress for a period of three weeks first before you can change your mind.
 That’s the time it takes for a mattress to ‘break in’, so it’s not an uncalled-for request from the company.

-Note that this amount of customisation is only possible for the queen, king and super king sizes as it’s harder to make the smaller pieces for the smaller-sized mattresses.
-Customisation is also possible after the 100-night trial but, of course, you will need to pay for these.
+Customisation can be done after the 100-night trial but, of course, you will need to pay for these.
 That said, it’s a lot cheaper than buying a whole new mattress.

-No matter what firmness level you choose, we found the SD Mach II to be one of the most comfortable and supportive mattresses we’ve tried.
-For this review, we had the double mattress, so we couldn’t try out the full extent of customisations, but we were sent all four firmness options in full size.
-While we didn’t like the extra soft only due to personal preferences — we would give it a 5 / 10 firmness rating — the difference between the medium and the firm is quite negligible.
+While I didn’t like the extra soft only due to personal preferences — I would give it a 5 / 10 firmness rating — the difference between the medium and the firm is quite negligible.
 We would rate the medium at 6.5 / 10 and the firm at 7.5 / 10.
-We think the former is ideal for most users while the latter would be best suited to side sleepers with lower-back pain.
-The extra firm is quite hard — we’d rate it at 8.5 / 10 firmness — and may not be to everyone’s liking, but this reviewer didn’t mind it at all.
-The amount of support it offered was excellent but got a little too hard in the shoulder zone.
+I think the former is ideal for most users while the latter would be best suited to side sleepers with lower-back pain as it keeps the hips slightly higher to reduce pressure on the lower spice.
+The extra firm is quite hard — I’d rate it at 8.5 / 10 firmness — and may not be to everyone’s liking, but it's my current setup and I much prefer it over the firm.
+The amount of support it offers is excellent but I will admit it can be a little too hard in the shoulder zone for some users.

 Sleeping Duck Mach II review: performance